sadovnic13/Calculator/README.md

-# Very Good Calculater for your computation
+# The Best Calculator for your computation